jackfranklin/javascriptplayground.com/_posts/2014-03-31-command-line-backbone-yeoman.md

 ### Yo Backbone

 Yo will detect that the generator has been installed and we can now use it.
 So let's scaffold our new application!
-Create a new directory to host your application, navigate into it and then run this command in your terminal:
+Create a new directory to host your application and navigate into it with this command:

+    $ mkdir my-new-project && cd $_

+Then run this command in your terminal:

     $ yo backbone library